saturna-tech/notion-markdown-importer/README.md

 - Configurable sort order (alphabetical or reverse)
 - Resilient to transient API errors (retries with backoff)
 - Comprehensive reporting for verification
+- Logs all output to timestamped log file
 - Dry-run mode to preview changes

 ## Quick Start